 Longer answer: It depends on how much of either you’re drinking.

-A shot of espresso typically contains around 50 to 60 milligrams of caffeine per ounce.
+An espresso shot typically contains around 50 to 60 milligrams of caffeine per ounce.
 Since most espresso comes as a double shot, or two ounces, you may be drinking about 120 milligrams in your Americano or macchiato.
 On the flip side, a cup of brewed coffee can contain around 18 milligrams of caffeine per ounce, but you’re likely to drink more of it: An 8-ounce brewed coffee can have 144 milligrams of caffeine content or more.

 Does espresso require different beans than coffee?

-Are you curious about how to make espresso?
-Espresso is just another way of brewing coffee, just like poaching is just another way of making eggs: You don’t need to buy different eggs to poach than the ones you buy to scramble coffee beans are the same way.
+Are you curious about how to make espresso at home?
+Espresso is just another way of brewing coffee, just like poaching is just another way of making eggs: You don’t need to buy different eggs to poach than the ones you buy to scramble.
+Coffee beans are the same way.

 When to drink espresso versus coffee